ironhack-labs/lab-dom-ironcontacts/README.md

 1. Add an event listener to the *Add Random Contact* button element, for the `click` event.
 2. When the *Add Random Contact* button is clicked, get a random contact from the `contacts` array.<br>You can use the `Math.random()` method to generate a random number.
 3. Create a new table row for the new contact and append it to the table body.
-4. Add event listeners to the *Delete* and *Like* buttons of the new row, following the same steps as in the previous iterations.
+4. Add event listeners to the *Delete* and *Favorite* buttons of the new row, following the same steps as in the previous iterations.

 <br>